 Working from Anywhere with SNS Nomad

 Maday’s classic Chicago studio is a home away from home for three editors and Garchow’s four-legged assistant, Remington.
 In March 2020, the COVID-19 pandemic turned the Windy City’s bumper-to-bumper traffic into eerily empty highways.
-To maintain compliance with stay-at-home orders, Garchow and his team started working from home to maintain compliance with local stay-at-home orders.
+To maintain compliance with stay-at-home orders, Garchow and his team started working from home.

 Foreseeing a surge of remote working in post-production, SNS built and released Nomad, a remote editing utility for EVO at the onset of the pandemic.
 “The timing was perfect,” Garchow said.
 He recalled that Nomad was available the very first week that his team began working remotely.

 Maday was an early adopter of remote editing workflows with EVO+Nomad.
 Their team continued post-production on a feature-length documentary and completed several simultaneous projects all while working from home.